Elizabeth Holmes: Founding

 In 2003, Holmes founded the company Real-Time Cures in Palo Alto, California, to "democratize healthcare".
 Holmes described her fear of needles as a motivation and sought to perform blood tests using only small amounts of blood.
-When Holmes pitched the idea to reap "vast amounts of data from a few droplets of blood derived from the tip of a finger" to her medicine professor Phyllis Gardner at Stanford, Gardner responded, "I don't think your idea is going to work", explaining it was impossible to do what Holmes was claiming could be done.
+When Holmes pitched the idea to reap "vast amounts of data from a few droplets of blood derived from the tip of a finger" to a medicine professor Phyllis Gardner at Stanford, Gardner responded, "I don't think your idea is going to work", explaining it was impossible to do what Holmes was claiming could be done.
 Several other expert medical professors told Holmes the same thing.
 However, Holmes did not relent, and she succeeded in getting her advisor and dean at the School of Engineering, Channing Robertson, to back her idea.
 In 2003, Holmes renamed the company Theranos (a portmanteau of "therapy" and "diagnosis").
+The company's original name was changed after deciding that too many people were skeptical of the word "cure".
 Robertson became the company's first board member and introduced Holmes to venture capitalists.

-Holmes was an admirer of Apple founder Steve Jobs, and deliberately copied his style, frequently dressing in a black turtleneck sweater, as Jobs did.
-Holmes says her mother dressed her in black turtlenecks when she was young and that she had worn the turtlenecks beginning around the age of eight, but an employee says she suggested copying Jobs's famous Issey Miyake turtleneck look in 2007.

-During most of her public appearances, she spoke in a deep baritone voice, although a former Theranos colleague later claimed he heard her speak in a voice stereotypical of a woman her age to welcome him when he was hired.
-Gardner of Stanford also denies that Holmes has a naturally deep voice.
-Her family, however, has maintained that her deep voice is authentic.